 A small number of restricted services can only be accessed if you're connecting from a KU network.
 When you're away from campus, you'll need to connect to KU VPN first, and then you'll be able to connect to those services.
 You can use most of KU IT services without KU VPN.

 If you’re going to be away from your desk but don’t want to miss an important call, you can forward your calls on your desk phone to another number.

 Get Teaching & Learning Help

-- Faculty members can use e-learning Trackit system (email@example.com) for all their inquiries about online education.
-Please send your inquiries to this e-mail with a descriptive subject, but not to an individual’s e-mail to receive correctly and timely response.
+Faculty members can use IT Trackit system (firstname.lastname@example.org) for all their inquiries about online education.
+To ensure a correct and timely response, please send your inquiries to this email with a descriptive subject rather than to an individual’s email.